tokintmash2/social-network/README.md

     npm start
     ```

-The application will be available at http://localhost:3000
+You can start using the application at http://localhost:3000

 ## Running with Docker